The AI Race

 Facebook says it has taken the Commission’s concerns into account.
 “When people sign up to our terms of service, they commit to not sharing anything that breaks these policies, but also any content that is unlawful,” the company told POLITICO.
 “When governments or law enforcement believe that something on Facebook violates their laws, even if it doesn’t violate our standards, they may contact us to restrict access to that content.”"

-Unsurprisingly, this did not work, as a recent FTC report states:
+Unsurprisingly, this did not work, as a recent FTC report shows:

 "A new Federal Trade Commission staff report that examines the data collection and use practices of major social media and video streaming services shows they engaged in vast surveillance of consumers in order to monetize their personal information while failing to adequately protect users online, especially children and teens."

-FUD (and fear in particular) can preserve self-regulation; to reduce oversight, industries can scream that regulating them will destroy the country’s competitiveness, and allow other countries (or even the enemy of the time, like the USSR or China) to catch up.
+Last but not least, FUD itself, particularly fear, can help with defending self-regulation.
+This is the standard technique used by industries to get governments off their backs: scream that regulating them will destroy the country’s competitiveness and allow other countries (maybe even the enemy of the time, then USSR, now China) to catch up.

-Big Tech used this strategy to arrange a united front against the new head of FTC Lina Khan, who wants to curb monopolies through regulation and antitrust law.
+This is visible for example in the unified front by big tech against the new head of F.T.C.
+Lina Khan, who vowed to curb monopolies through regulation and antitrust law.

-If we come back to what the utopists and their allies have been doing, we see the same story: each action independently can be justified one way or the other.
-Yet taking them together reveal a general pattern of systematically undermining safety and regulation, notably through:
+If we come back to what the utopists and their allies have been doing, we see the same story: each action can independently be justified one way or the other.
+Yet taking them together reveals a general pattern of systematically undermining safety and regulation, notably through:

 Spreading confusion through misinformation and double-speak